 There’s just something about the coming of spring that makes me want to spring into action.

-Yesterday my husband took our 1-1/2 year old out for a little excursion so that I could have a couple ours to clean up the little studio apartment we’ve been staying in.
+Yesterday my husband took our 1-1/2 year old out for a little excursion so that I could have a couple hours to clean up the little studio apartment we’ve been staying in.

 I have to say, living as missionaries (especially during furlough/deputation months) makes it very difficult to keep up with housework and clutter.
 We live between different houses, our possessions are scattered across two continents, and frequent trips or visitations means barely unpacking our bags from one trip before having to pack up again to head off to the next place.

 So, with a couple weeks planned out for us to stay in one location, the contents of our last trip still waiting to be unpacked, piles of laundry waiting to be done, and a closet jam packed (and overflowing) with all the stuff we’ve accumulated throughout our furlough (most of which we can’t take back to Africa with us) . . . plus with the weather being more cheery with the return of spring, it seemed the perfect time to roll up my sleeves and tackle the house.

 The glorious feeling that the cold gloomy winter is over, the days are progressively getting longer, and everything around me holds the promise of new birth and transformation.

 After a full day of deep cleaning, our house is finally looking (and feeling) great.
 But in the process of getting the home in order I realized my task is only half done.